CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide200.md

 This is the second of several labs that are part of the **CSH Campaign Assets 2018: File Transfer with Oracle Integration Cloud**.
 This workshop will demonstrate how to read an opaque file from a *inbound* directory and write the file to an *upload* directory in a scheduled orchestrated integration.

-In the first lab (100), we focused on provisioning the Oracle Integration Cloud environment and to familiarize you with Oracle Integration Cloud.
+In the first lab (100), we focused on provisioning the Oracle Integration Cloud environment become familiar with it's service console and functionality..
 In this lab you will create the connection which allows Integration Cloud to interact with and FTP server.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.